altocodenl/TODIS/readme.md

 Consistency is not about enough resources or not, it is about locking a part of the dataspace until an operation is done.

 Locks can be implemented as calls on sections of the dataspace.

+### On forgetting

+definition of noise: data that you're better off ignoring.

 ### Tradeoffs